 Some of the management training programmes run by large hotel groups are for graduate entry only, for which a minimum 2:2 degree is usually required.

-- a friendly personality and a genuine desire to help and please others;
+- a friendly personality, with a genuine desire to help and please others

 Employers often ask for relevant work experience, not all of which needs to have been in a hotel, although this is particularly helpful.
 Other experience might include any customer-focused work such as catering, bar or retail work.

-It is important for anyone planning to specialise early on in their hotel management career to select their first job with care, as some hotel groups offer wider opportunities than others.
+If you're planning to specialise early on in your hotel management career you'll need to select your first job with care, as some hotel groups offer wider opportunities than others.

 Look for job vacancies at: